KashyapGohil/KashyapGohil/README.md

 ### <div align="center">Hey there!
 I'm Kashyap 👨‍💻 </div>

-- 🌱 I’m currently learning AWS
+- 🌱 I’m deeply passionate about learning new digital and cloud technologies.
+Currently, interested and the area of focus is the data engineering domain and related technologies.

 - ❓ Ask me about anything related to Data Science and Machine learning